How to clean a grinder - 3 simple steps that will save you hours of time!

 - Shavings: This is a profoundly sincere consideration!
 If you have a metal grinder then metal shavings can break loose when the grinder fails to perform properly and end up in your weed.
+The same goes for acrylic and plastic grinders as well.
 This poses a serious health risk.

 The best grinder for weed also has the benefit of featuring a nice kief catch so you can retrieve the potent resin for later use.
 The best mechanism, like the sabertooth grinders, are 4 stage grinders; these have a grinding chamber, storage chamber, a pollen screen, and pollen chamber.
 A 3 stage grinder also has an exceptionally fine screen to hoard the trichomes, but has no storage compartment.
 You must gather the prime kief out of the grinder and store it someplace else.
 You can later use the captured dry kief and trichome heads to smoke or vape.
 If you have enough of it then you can even start making your own rosin, hash, or edibles.

 The Best Grinders for KiefAll top weed grinders are focused on precious kief retrieval.
 You need at least a 3 chamber grinder.
 Premium models are fashioned from aluminum or aluminum with acrylic.
 A straight acrylic grinder might have a cheaper price tag but not stand up to the demands placed on the device.
 If you want the device to get more kief then you really shouldn't scrimp!
 Aluminum models have an impressive titanium coating.
 The second choice would be a wood model like a Sweet Leaf grinder.
 If you can’t afford high-dollar alloy, then a metal Sweet Stone grinder might be a viable choice.